This page contains consolidated latest COVID-19 information on:

 When you need to head out:

-- Keep track of the close contacts that you have met, launch ‘TraceTogether' mobile app
+- Keep track of the close contacts that you have met, launch ‘TraceTogether' mobile app or token.

 - Check crowd level of the mall you intend to visit: www.spaceout.gov.sg